 “Sex and nudity, and discrimination or vilification are consistently some of the most complained about issues.
 This year also shows increased community concern about ads with violence or content which is exploitative or degrading,” said Ad Standards Chief Executive Officer, Ms Fiona Jolly.

 The most complained about advertisement in 2019 was for a free-to-air television commercial for sanitary products showing everyday depictions of menstruation.

-Now the second most complained about ad of all time, Ad Standards received over 730 complaints about the advertisement, with concerns raised about sexuality and nudity, discrimination, exploitation, violence, and health and safety.
+Now the third most complained about ad of all time, Ad Standards received over 730 complaints about the advertisement, with concerns raised about sexuality and nudity, discrimination, exploitation, violence, and health and safety.

 “Our most complained about advertisements often reflect the community reaction to advertisements which push the boundaries on social issues.

 “The advertising self-regulation system provides a mechanism for judging community standards on these social issues, and our most complained about advertisement this year also received a nomination for our Kinder Conditions campaign, and overwhelming expression of public support for the Community Panel’s decision that the advertisement did not breach community standards,” said Ms Jolly.

 The second most complained about ad in 2019 with 366 complaints was for a TVC for a sports betting app showing protesters, a scam victim and a sports personality.
 Concerns ranged from discrimination or vilification to sex, sexuality and nudity, and language.

 While the bulk of complaints in 2019 were about ads seen on free-to-air television, the top ten list this year also includes an outdoor billboard for a horror film, and an ad on social media with discriminatory and health and safety concerns.

 “The 2019 results show the importance for advertisers to ensure their content is appropriate for the relevant audience for a particular media channel.